vineetv/vineetv.github.io/README.md

+## Back of the Envelope

 This website is based on a fork from [Beautiful Jekyll](https://beautifuljekyll.com/), a ready-to-use template built by [Dean Attali](https://deanattali.com).
-See his [Dean Attali](https://github.com/daattali/beautiful-jekyll) for more.
+See his [GitHub page](https://github.com/daattali/beautiful-jekyll) for more.